 Jammu & Kashmir Liberation Front chief Mohammad Yasin Malik has held the government responsible for even the attacks on schools.
 “Students are being used as cannon fodder to show normalcy and the government wants to hold exams in cantonments,” Malik said referring to the many schools temporarily occupied by security forces.

 Along with the Hurriyat Conference’s Syed Ali Geelani and Mirwaiz Umar Farooq, Malik has been issuing the weekly protest calendars in the Valley since July.

-“Burning of schools is one of the ploys to keep the fire burning.”
 On its part, the government has refused to buy its critics’ argument that exams were being forced on students.
 Official spokesperson and state education minister Naeem Akhtar insisted that holding exams was “nothing new in the academic arena” and blamed the separatists for destroying the students’ careers.